nikoutel/PHPDebugr/README.md

 ***description***
 *(optional)*

-Text to be displayd before the variable value e.g.   `The value of $thisVar is:`\
+Text to be displayed before the variable value e.g.   `The value of $thisVar is:`\
 &nbsp;

 ***writeOption***